tdpetrou/pandas_cub/README.md

 the frequency (like in `value_counts`).

 ### 28. Automatically add documentation
-This method is already completed automatically adds documentation to the aggregation methods by setting the `__doc__` attribute.
+This method is already completed and automatically adds documentation to the aggregation methods by setting the `__doc__` attribute.

 ### 29. Reading simple CSVs